Monja Danischewsky

-Monja Danischewsky (28 April 1911 – 16 October 1994) was a British producer and writer, born in Archangel into a Russian-Jewish family who left Russia for England in 1919 and who produced and wrote the films Topkapi and Rockets Galore!
-(1957) and others.
+Monja Danischewsky (Моня Данишевский; 28 April 1911 – 16 October 1994) was a British producer and writer.

+He was born in Arkhangelsk into a Russian-Jewish family who left Russia for England in 1919.
+He produced and wrote the films Rockets Galore!
+(1957), Topkapi (1964), and others.

 Biography

 Early life

 Monja Danischewsky's family left Russia for Great Britain in 1919.

 Career

 Monja started out with various publicity jobs, then to Ealing Studios as publicity director in 1938 and occasional writer.
 Monja switched to producing in 1949; and later became an independent producer The Galloping Major (1951); returned as producer/writer in mid-1950s and continued briefly after Ealing ended; Rockets Galore (1958) and The Battle of the Sexes (1959).
 Monja has written two books about his experiences in the film industry.
 Autobiography, 'White Russian, Red Face', 1966. and 'Out of my Mind', a collection of anecdotes, 1972.

 Personal life

 Monja was known as Danny to friends and fellow filmmakers.
 He married Brenda Danischewsky (born Rattrey) and they had 3 children.
 In later life he moved to Farnham, Surrey with his wife.
 He died there at the age of 83.